opentensor/developer-docs/docs/learn/anatomy-of-incentive-mechanism.md

 Research what other subnet creators are doing.

-Browse the subnets and explore links to their code repositories on [Taostats' subnets listings](https://taostats.io/subnets), and learn about the latest research on subnet design, which is an active area.
+Browse the subnets and explore links to their code repositories on [TAO.app's subnets listings](https://tao.app), and learn about the latest research on subnet design, which is an active area.

 ## Components of an incentive mechanism